Tony Waiters: Playing career

 Waiters began his career as an amateur with Northern League club Bishop Auckland, moving to Macclesfield Town in 1958.
 He was capped as an England Amateur in May 1959 while at Loughborough College.
 He played centre-half in schoolboy football and took up goalkeeping when serving in the RAF.

 The same year, he was spotted by Blackpool manager Ron Suart and signed to replace the aging George Farm.
 Turning professional, he appeared over 250 times for Blackpool.
 He won five England caps in 1964, as Alf Ramsey sought a backup for Gordon Banks with the 1966 World Cup imminent.
-Although selected in Ramsey's initial squad of 40, ultimately, however, Waiters was not chosen for final 22.
+Although selected in Ramsey's initial squad of 40, ultimately, however, Waiters was not chosen for the final 22.
 Waiters retired in 1967, as Blackpool were relegated from the First Division.
 Taking up coaching, he worked for the Football Association as a Regional Coach, and for Liverpool's youth development program before moving to Burnley.
 In 1970, an injury to Burnley's goalkeeper Peter Mellor led to Waiters' coming out of retirement.
 After making another 40 appearances, he finally retired in 1972.

 Managerial career

 Waiters began coaching with the England national youth side and led them to a European Championship held in Italy (1973).
-He took over at Plymouth Argyle and led them to the Third Division championship and promotion in 1975.
+He took over at Plymouth Argyle and led them to 2nd in the third division and promotion in 1975.
 He took over the Whitecaps midway through the 1977 season and in 1979 led them to an upset of the New York Cosmos en route to victory in Soccer Bowl '79, the NASL championship.
+He was promoted to general manager in 1980 and remained in this role until 1982.

 At the helm of Canada, Waiters saw the side reach the quarterfinals of the 1984 Olympics.
 In 1985, his team won the CONCACAF Championship, qualifying them to the next year's World Cup.
 At the 1986 World Cup, Canada held France scoreless until late in a 1–0 loss.
 The team went on to lose their two remaining games and go scoreless for the finals.
 Waiters managed the team again briefly in 1990.